flip

 reverse-complement specified bins or individual

-sequences and their features. flip_by_links
+sequences and their features. sync

 automatically flips bins using a